 In the post-Snowden age, we've become much more aware about online privacy and the dangers of digital snooping and identity and data theft.
-Even as government agencies and tech companies try to hash out the interplay between privacy and public security, app makers have been busy creating encrypted messaging tools, or adding end-to-end encryption to existing messaging services to meet the demands of users who have become more concerned about online privacy.
+Even as government agencies and tech companies weigh the balance between privacy and public security, app makers have been busy creating encrypted messaging tools, or adding end-to-end encryption to existing messaging services to meet the demands of users who have become more concerned about online privacy.
 Check out some of the best mobile encrypted messaging apps available right now for Android and iOS devices.

 Open Whisper Systems' Signal (Android, iOS) is a fantastic messaging solution for security-conscious mobile users.
 It's a free all-in-one messaging and voice-call solution that uses end-to-end encryption.
 You can send text messages, voice calls, group messages, media and attachments to your phone contacts, all without having to mess with PIN codes or special login credentials.
 Messages can also be set to self-destruct after a certain amount of time.
 A newly added Chrome browser plugin lets you use Signal from your desktop as well.